-10 Bench Press Alternative To Get Results On A Workout Bench
+10 Bench Press Alternatives To Get Results On A Workout Bench

 The bench press is a staple of every strength-training routine, but workout bench moves don't stop there.

 The workout bench is something you find in just about every gym — even those tiny hotel workout rooms that can fit maybe three people.
 But it’s such a boring workout.
-It’s a flat, rectangular, stationary object with none of the bells and whistles of those fancy machines at the gym and all you ever see anyone do on it is bench press big weights, over and over.
+The workout bench is a flat, rectangular, stationary object with none of the bells and whistles of those fancy machines at the gym, and all you ever see anyone do on it is bench press big weights, over and over.
 Here’s some advice: Get over it.
-The bench plays a crucial role in any strength-training program because, yes, it’s everywhere, but also it is versatile and allows for an increased range of motion during any given strength exercise.
+The workout bench plays a crucial role in any strength-training program because, yes, it’s everywhere, but it’s also versatile and allows for an increased range of motion during any given strength exercise.

 You could spend a whole session doing variations on the traditional bench press and leave the gym a fitter man.
-But you can get even more mileage from your bench routine if you throw in some full body exercises that get your heart rate up and work other major muscle groups.
-Check out these 10 bench moves that get the job done.
+But you can get even more mileage from your bench routine if you throw in some bench press alternatives that are full body exercises to get your heart rate up and work other major muscle groups.
+Check out these 10 bench press alternative moves that get the job done.